 Tip: This is the final point reaching Hermit’s Rest on the West Rim Drive trail using shuttle busses.

-Hermit’s Rest is the last stop and turnaround on the West Rim Drive.
+Hermit’s Rest is the last stop and turnaround on West Rim Drive.
 You’ll find restrooms, a gift store, and a cafe.
-However, we didn’t walk far enough into the stop to see these things.
+However, we didn’t walk far enough to the stop to see these things.

 There were some decent views but nothing much like the previous spots.
 Take a breather before heading back east and take a picture under the Hermit’s Rest sign arch for a nice souvenir.

 Taking the return bus on the Red and Blue Routes dropping us off back at the Grand Canyon Visitor Center.

 We were going to visit Yaki Point to catch what we hope would be a spectacular sunset but unfortunately, the point was closed.

 Our bus driver recommended we visit another point further east so we debated for a minute and drove east.
 We made our way to Desert View to catch a Grand Canyon sunset.

 We started to make our way east on Desert View Drive with minimal traffic along the way.
 We passed several points after Yaki that were accessible with your own vehicle: Grandview, Moran, Lipan, and Navajo Points.

 While we’d love to have stopped at all the points, we had limited time to catch the sun.
 On the drive, we had to stop letting a few giant Elk cross the street, one even stared us down.
 It was so cool to see wildlife other than a squirrel we saw earlier in the day.